+The vibration results can be found in Table 6 and the noise results can be found in Table 7.
 The vibration results found in Table 6 summarise the maximum daily peak particle velocity PPV recorded and compared to the criteria set for this project.
 The PPV was within the criteria during the monitoring period.
 It should also be noted that the vibration amplitudes recorded by Paragon to date are relatively marginal.
 It is understood that Acoustic Logic (AL) is undertaking vibration monitoring for the MRI and Mammogram equipment, we understand that their reporting criteria has been specifically set for the monitoring of these equipment.
 Based on the above, and although the vibration measurement output and reporting methodologies of Paragon and AL are not directly comparable, both reports are in line and indicating compliance with the criterion set for structural damage and equipment tolerances, respectively.

 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 14 dB(A) for the Noise Affected NML and up to 07 dB(A) for highly noise affected while noise monitor at Location 1 was within the criteria set for this site.
-It is found that many of the noise triggers from Location 1 are caused by workers and equipment within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and rooms with operating equipment to avoid these false triggers.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 17 dB(A) for the Noise Affected NML and up to 10 dB(A) for highly noise affected.
+Location 1 have exceeded the criteria by up to 10 dB(A) and Location 3 have exceeded the criteria by up to 02 dB(A).
+It is found that many of the triggers from Location 1 are caused by workers and patience within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and rooms with operating equipment to avoid these false triggers.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.